Pedro Castillo: Terruqueo target

-Complaint before the Public Ministry
+Company

 According to Public Records, Castillo founded a company called Consorcio Chotano de Inversionistas Emprendedores JOP S.A.C., which he did not indicate in his resume presented to the National Jury of Elections.
 Former congresswoman Yeni Vilcatoma of the Popular Force, a Fujimorist party, filed a complaint for the public prosecution which opened a preliminary investigation, Within the context campaign of the second round, Keiko Fujimori distanced herself from Vilcatoma and denounced her saying: "I like to win political competitions on the field."
 Castillo said that he did not list the company because he did not remember its existence since it never operated; it is indicated that he invested 18,000 soles.
 This was made public after the complaint made by journalist and columnist Alfredo Vignolo, who later denounced that he received death threats through social networks by supporters of Castillo.

 Personal life

 Castillo is married to Lilia Paredes, a teacher, and they have two children together.
-Castillo says he is Catholic, while his wife and children are evangelical.
+Castillo is Catholic and has participated regularly in the local festival dedicated to the Virgin of Sorrows ("Virgen de los Dolores") held in Anguía.
+His wife and children are evangelicals.
 He is a teetotaler, practicing abstinence from consuming alcohol.
 His family lives in a nine-room home in the Chugur District tending a farm with cows, pigs, corn, and sweet potatoes.

-Castillo often wears a straw hat called a chotano, a poncho, and sandals constructed from old tires.
+Castillo was known for wearing a straw hat called a chotano, a poncho, and sandals constructed from old tires.
+Richard Rojas, his former campaign chief, told Latina Televisión that the hat was originally his brother's and that Castillo started wearing it as means to stand out during rallies.
+He stopped wearing the hat by February 2022.